Image via MIT Technology Review

 Display database for engineers Search thousands of display panels by multiple characteristics and compare results side-by-side using the display database multisearch.

 Innolux, AU Optronics Tumble on LCD Order Report "“Inventories started rising so the industry needs to cut prices severely which will hurt profitability throughout the supply chain,” Vincent Yu, a Taipei-based analyst at Jih Sun Financial Holdings Co., wrote in a note today.
 “In China, the problem is with an excess of 32-inch TV panels as the market is switching to larger sizes, and we see this order cut as being a special one-off event.”" via Bloomberg

 Apple Reveals Two Retina Display Technologies "The second patent relates to LCDs that include a panel having an array of metal oxide TFTs, which may be configured to reduce visual artifacts by providing reduced RC loading and parasitic capacitance, thus improving overall image quality." via Patently Apple

 How the Kindle Paperwhite Works "The Kindle Paperwhite uses a unique lighting system to illuminate its electronic ink display.
 Rather than using a backlight as on LCD-based tablets, the Paperwhite uses a transparent light guide that directs light from four edge-mounted LEDs down toward the surface of the display." via The New York Times

-Do you have display industry content to share with Display Alliance?
-You can post press releases, news commentary, white papers, videos, and more in the open section.
+Do you have content to share with Display Alliance?
+Anyone can post press releases, white papers, commentary, videos, and more in the open section.

 What did you think about today's news?
 Leave a comment and share your thoughts.